shivannis/xandr-docs-public/xandr-docs/articles/monetize/deal-sync-with-trade-desk-publisher-guide.md

 ## Overview

-Xandr's integration with the Trade Desk Proposal
-API automatically synchronizes the deals created in Microsoft Monetize with the Trade Desk system.
-This enables a more seamless deal transaction between Xandr Monetize publishers and Trade Desk buyers.
+Microsoft Advertising's integration with the Trade Desk Proposal API automatically synchronizes the deals created in Microsoft Monetize with the Trade Desk system.
+This enables a more seamless deal transaction between Microsoft Advertising Monetize publishers and Trade Desk buyers.

 > [!IMPORTANT]